dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 You can use the *child:* init-keyword to specify a sheet hierarchy to be used in place of a list of items.
-Under normal circumstances, the items defined for any button box are realized in terms of their “natural” gadget class.
+Under normal circumstances, the items defined for any button box are realized in terms of their "natural" gadget class.
 For example, if you create a radio button box, DUIM creates a radio button for each item that you specify.
-By using the *child:* init-keyword, you can define sheet hierarchies that override these “natural” gadget classes, letting you specify more complex arrangements of gadgets: in this way, you could create a check button box where each check button is itself surrounded by a group box.
+By using the *child:* init-keyword, you can define sheet hierarchies that override these "natural" gadget classes, letting you specify more complex arrangements of gadgets: in this way, you could create a check button box where each check button is itself surrounded by a group box.
 For an example of the use of the *child:* init-keyword, look at the initial